globalavocado/meteor-todos/README.md

 # to-do list in MeteorJS

-*This branch is for Meteor 1.3, check out the other branch for Meteor 1.2 to see how things were done the old way.*
+*This branch is for Meteor 1.3 with React, check out the other branch for Meteor 1.2 to see how things were done the old way.*

-following [this](https://www.meteor.com/tutorials/blaze/creating-an-app) tutorial and adding [bootstrap with LESS](http://www.manuel-schoebel.com/blog/meteorjs-and-twitter-bootstrap---the-right-way)
+following [this](https://www.meteor.com/tutorials/react/creating-an-app) tutorial and adding [bootstrap with LESS](http://www.manuel-schoebel.com/blog/meteorjs-and-twitter-bootstrap---the-right-way)

 ## TDD
 - mocha